-An attorney certified as a specialist shall not represent, expressly or impliedly, that the specialist is certified by the Supreme Court or the Commission_or by an entity other than the certifying organization.
-A specialist may represent that the certifying by an organization not approved as an accredited organization may communicate that fact, provided the attorney shall include a disclaimer stating the organization is has not been approved by the Commission, but shall not represent that the certifying organization is approved by the Supreme Court to certify attorneys as a specialist.
+An attorney certified as a specialist by an organization accredited under this rule may communicate the that fact that the specialist is certified by the certifying organization as a specialist in the field of law involved.
+A specialist shall not represent, expressly or impliedly, that the specialist is certified by the Supreme Court or the Commission or by an entity other than the certifying, provided the attorney shall identify the name of the accredited organization in the communication.
+A specialist Additionally, the attorney may represent that the certifying accredited organization is approved by the Commission, but shall not represent that the certifying organization is approved by the Supreme Court.